SpehleonLP/rintintin/README.md

 ## Limitations

-If the bone placement is bad then rintintin will run into difficulties.
+- If the bone placement is bad then rintintin will run into difficulties.
 Hypothetically its possible to fix this--I can get all of those test cases to work while passing nullptr for the bone transforms.
 However: the heuristics aren't particularly good, and doing this robustly requires solving a quartic with nested radicals--which as far as I can tell is impossible, and newton's method fails because it is too flat.

+- It will have a problem if the armature has more than one bone with no parents, that is multiple roots.

-For the most part rintintin will produce reasonable results for reasonable assets, that is assets with limited non-manifold issues e.g. eye holes.
+- For the most part rintintin will produce reasonable results for reasonable assets, that is assets with limited non-manifold issues e.g. eye holes.
 However if it gets too non-manifold then problems appear, as in here with the mantis, where a double sided face is used for the wings instead of a proper mesh; rintintin can deal with this--if it knows the part of the mesh should be considered a thin shell, but if I don't tell it that...

 ![Iso](images/mantis.webp)